ctjacobs/git-rdm/README.md

 pyrdm.publisher INFO: All files successfully uploaded.
 ```

 The publication information is stored in the local database, and can be viewed using `git rdm ls`.
+Note that Git-RDM currently publishes the files using the current `HEAD` revision of the Git repository, and not the revision at which the files were first added using `git rdm add`.

 ### git rdm ls